Kentucky Premises Liability Lawyer

 Whether you are at a private residence or a place of business, you should be able to trust that the premises are safe for you to be on as an invited guest.
 Unfortunately, sometimes property owners fail to uphold this obligation and people suffer serious injuries due to this negligence.
 If this sounds like what you’ve been through, you could have grounds for a Kentucky personal injury claim.

-The attorneys at Wilt & Thompson, PLLC, have years of experience in assisting victims of premises liability obtain full compensation for their suffering.
+The attorneys at Wilt & Associates, PLLC, have years of experience in assisting victims of premises liability obtain full compensation for their suffering.
 Your Kentucky premises liability lawyer will do everything possible to ensure that every single loss is taken into consideration so you can get the most out of your claim.

 Types of Kentucky Premises Liability Cases